-Crew: Tierras Vivas Tour Leader on Puerto Maldonado and Cusco.
-Local professional bilingual tour guides, a cook and porters on the Inca Trail.
+Crew: Tierras Vivas Tour Leader on the Amazon Rainforest (Puerto Maldonado) and Cusco.
+Local professional bilingual tour guides durin the trip.
+A cook and porters on the 4 day Inca Trail.

 Meals: 09x Brekasfast, 06x Lunch, 01x Buffet lunch, 05x Dinner, 03x afternoon tea on the Inca Trail

-Transportation: 2x domestic flight, local transfers, private transportation by van, motorboat transportation.
+Transportation: 3x domestic flight (Lima – Amazon – Cusco – Lima) , local transfers, private transportation by van, motorboat transportation.

 As the arrival day of this trip, you can arrive whenever during the day.
 From the airport, an employee with your name on a piece of paper will pick you up and transport you to the hotel.
 You can feel free to use this day to relax or to explore the city of Lima, which has a beautiful Plaza de Armas, or main square, with a cathedral, the Archbishop’s palace, and the Government Palace.

 In the morning of the second day, private transportation takes you from the hotel to the airport, where you will board a flight for the small city of Puerto Maldonado, considered to be the gateway to the Southern Amazon.
 From the airport, a motorboat takes you to a lodge, hidden away in the forest, which is constructed in such a way to minimize environmental impact.
 Rooms are clean and cozy, with mosquito nets over the beds, flush toilets, and showers (without hot water).
 There are kerosene lights for nighttime, as there is no electricity.
 The hotel staff and guides are almost all locals.